-The Company's financial assets include cash and cash equivalents, Murabaha deposits, premium receivable, reinsurance receivables, other receivables, investments, amount due from a related party and amount due from insurance operations.
-The Company's financial liabilities consist of outstanding claims, reinsurance balance payables, amount due to shareholders' operations, amounts due to related parties and certain other liabilities.
+The Company's financial assets include cash and cash equivalents, Murabaha deposits, premiums receivable, reinsurance receivable, other receivables, investments, amounts due from a related party and amount due from insurance operations.
+The Company's financial liabilities consist of outstanding claims, reinsurance balance payable, amount due to shareholders' operations, amounts due to related parties and certain other liabilities.
 The fair values of financial instruments are not materially different from their carrying values.
-At 31 December 2013, apart from the investments which are carried at fair value, there were no other financial instruments held by the Company that were measured at fair value.
+At 31 December 2014 and 2013, apart from the investments which are carried at fair value, there were no other financial instruments held by the Company that were measured at fair value.